Facebook Share Line Share Copy url

 GRANULAR ACTIVATED CARBON AS AN ADSORPTION AND FILTRATION MEDIUM

 Granular activated carbon (GAC) is a hybrid mixture of a wide variety of graphite platelets that are interconnected by nongraphitic carbon bonding.
-The adsorptive capacity of GAC makes it ideal for removing a variety of contaminants from water, air, liquids and gases.
+The adsorptive capacity of GAC makes it ideal for removing a variety of contaminants from water, air, liquids, and gases.
 GAC is also an environmentally responsible product that can be reactivated through thermal oxidation and used multiple times for the same application.

 The U.S. Environmental Protection Agency (EPA) and most state-based departments of health consider adsorption by GAC to be the best available technology for the removal of many organic materials in surface water.
 On its own or paired with an ultraviolet (UV) disinfection system, GAC can facilitate the removal of:

-Disinfection byproducts (DBPs) associated with chlorine and alternative disinfectants
+• Disinfection byproducts (DBPs) associated with chlorine and alternative disinfectants

-Algal toxins, such as microcystin-LR, cylindrospermopsin and anatoxin-A
+• Algal toxins, such as microcystin-LR, cylindrospermopsin, and anatoxin-A

-Endocrine-disrupting compounds
+• Endocrine-disrupting compounds

-Pharmaceuticals and personal care products
+• Pharmaceuticals and personal care products

-Taste and odor-causing compounds
+• Taste and odor-causing compounds

-Organic materials from decaying plants and other naturally occurring matter which serve as the precursors for DBPs
+• Organic materials from decaying plants and other naturally occurring matter which serve as the precursors for DBPs

 The following is a review of the fundamental aspects of activated carbon and specifically the use of GAC as a filter and adsorbent in potable water treatment.

-Activated carbons are produced from a wide variety of carbon-rich precursor materials such as bituminous coal, anthracite, subbituminous coal, lignite, wood, coconut shells and peat.
+Activated carbons are produced from a wide variety of carbon-rich precursor materials such as bituminous coal, anthracite, subbituminous coal, lignite, wood, coconut shells, and peat.
+These materials are converted into activated carbon by either thermal or chemical activation processes.

-• Adsorption
+Adsorption

 (Click on image to open link)